Dawars/dawars.github.io/_posts/2016-11-25-neural-style-transfer-deep-learning.md

 A very basic explanation of how this works:

 The idea is that different layers of the convolutional layers have learned different features in an image.
-(We don&#8217;t use the fully connected layers which are for classification.)
+(We don't use the fully connected layers which are for classification.)

 The lower layers close to the input image can only recognize different lines and edges in them while the upper layers have more advanced shapes such as circles, triangles.